TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 |SPMD|, which manages the world-switch, to relay the FF-A calls to the |SPMC|.

-TF-A also serves as the system bootlader, and it was used in the reference implemenation for the SPMC and SPs.
+TF-A also serves as the system bootlader, and it was used in the reference implementation for the SPMC and SPs.
 SPs may be signed by different parties (SiP, OEM/ODM, TOS vendor, etc.).
 Thus they are supplied as distinct signed entities within the FIP flash image.
 The FIP image itself is not signed hence this provides the ability